-- 7.1.1 Inspect all excavations (covered or open) for entrapped animals at the beginning, middle, and end of each day until the excavation is backfilled, including weekends and any other non-work days; - 7.1.2 Inspect all excavated holes and trenches for animals immediately before the excavation is backfilled; - 7.1.3 Ensure all trenches, holes and other excavations with sidewalls steeper than a 1:1 (45 degree) slope shall be covered when workers or equipment are not actively working in the excavation or shall have an escape ramp of earth or a non-slip material with a less than 1:1 (45 degree) slope, at least 12-feet wide, and secured to the top of the trench, hole or other excavation at the end of each work day; - 7.1.4 Ensure the outer two feet of excavation covers shall conform to solid ground so that gaps do not occur between the cover and the ground.
+- 7.5.
+Daily Entrapment Inspections.
+To prevent the inadvertent entrapment of Covered Species, the Designated Biologist(s): - 7.5.1.
+Inspect all excavations (covered or open) for entrapped animals at the beginning, middle, and end of each day, including weekends and any other non-workdays, until the excavation is backfilled; - 7.5.2.
+Inspect all excavated holes and trenches for animals immediately before the excavation is backfilled; - 7.5.3.
+Ensure all trenches, holes and other excavations with sidewalls steeper than a 1:1 (45 degree) slope are covered when workers or equipment are not actively working in the excavation or have an escape ramp of earth or a non-slip material with a less than 1:1 (45 degree) slope, at least 12-feet wide, and secured to the top of the trench, hole, or other excavation at the end of each work day; - 7.5.4.
+Ensure the outer two feet of excavation covers conform to solid ground so that gaps do not occur between the cover and the ground.
 Covering such gaps with dirt or laying covers on excavated soil will not satisfy this requirement.
 The outer two feet of cover material shall be semi-rigid and secured to the ground to preclude animals from lifting the edge (hardware cloth shall be used unless another material is approved by CDFW).
-The edges of the covers shall be secured with re-bar, minimum 10-inch soil staples, or similar means every 12 inches to prevent animals from lifting the edges; and - 7.1.5 If at any time a trapped or injured animal is discovered, the Designated Biologist(s) shall notify CDFW within one working day of the incident. - 7.2.
-Covered Species Injury or Mortality.
-If a Covered Species is injured as a result of Project-related activities, the Designated Biologist(s) shall immediately take it to a CDFW-approved wildlife rehabilitation or veterinary facility.
-Permittee shall identify the facility in the Desert Tortoise and Mohave Ground Squirrel Relocation Plans (Condition of Approval 6.9) before starting Covered Activities.
-Permittee shall bear any costs associated with the care or treatment of such injured Covered Species.
-Permittee shall notify CDFW of the injury to desert tortoise or MGS immediately by telephone and e-mail followed by a written incident report as described in Condition of Approval 6.8.
-Notification shall include the name of the facility where the animal was taken.
-If a Covered Species is found deceased, the Designated Biologist(s) shall immediately collect, bag and freeze the carcass and consult with CDFW to determine if submittal of the carcass to a laboratory is warranted.
+The edges of the covers shall be secured with re-bar, minimum 10-inch soil staples, or similar means every 12 inches to prevent animals from lifting the edges; and - 7.5.5.
+If at any time a trapped or injured animal is discovered, Covered Activities shall be halted, the Designated Biologist(s) shall be notified, and the